AquariusPower/CommandsConsoleGUI/doc/readme.txt

 	= when pasting text, insert the text where the cursor is...
 	= ListboxSelectorClearAfterCopy
 	= Java7 compliance (instead of 8)
+	= FIX: Copy from/to is inverted concerning SHIFT key.
+Holding shift must mark copyTo.

 TODO.FastToImplement:
 	+ let multiple commands in a single line separated by ';'